What is compliance about?

 Our compliance role is about making sure overseas persons:

 - get consent to invest in sensitive New Zealand assets when they need to

-- give us truthful and complete information about themselves and their plans, and
+- give us truthful and complete information about themselves and their plans

 - keep the commitments they make when they apply for consent.

-Our compliance work ensures investors are treated fairly, those who break the rules are held to account, and others are deterred from doing so.
+Our compliance work ensures investors are treated fairly, those who break the rules are held to account, and others are deterred from breaking the rules.
 It also gives the New Zealand public confidence we are doing our job.

 How we work